 2. Sometimes Silence Is Golden

-3. Determine How to Deal with the Given Situation
+3. Determine Where to Deal with the Given Situation

-One of the most effective conflict resolution strategies is determining what medium is going to be best for dealing with the issue at hand.
-Depending on the people involved and the extent of the conflict, maybe a video call is in order.
-This can allow difficult emotions to be better expressed by the parties involved.
-Perhaps the issue is more severe, and it needs to be dealt with over lunch in a completely new setting.
+One of the most effective conflict resolution strategies is choosing the right setting for dealing with the issue at hand.
+Depending on the people involved and the extent of the conflict, putting some distance between the parties may be in order.

 4. Slow down the Reaction Process

-Too many employees are quick to take action while the open wounds of the conflict are still sore.
-It doesn’t matter whether the conflict took place over an e-mail, in a conference call or at a meeting.
-The very first step should be for the involved parties to take a deep breath and start thinking about what to do next.
+Too many managers are quick to take action while the open wounds of the conflict are still sensitive.
+However, the very first step should be for the involved parties to take a deep breath and compose themselves.

-Deep breaths will slow down the reaction process.
-This will give everyone involved a chance to focus on what caused the issue in the first place.
-When everyone involved takes a step back and just breathes, it can often be enough to allow the heat of the conflict to pass.
+Providing a cooling-off period before addressing the conflict will slow down the reaction process.
+This will give everyone involved a chance to focus on the cause of the conflict rather than their feelings about it.
+When everyone involved takes a step back, it can often be enough to allow the heat of the argument to pass.

 6. Acknowledge the Conflict